zakv/RbLab_user_devices/elliptec/README.md

 In ELLO, select the COM port for your Elliptec interface board (the PCB with a USB connector on one side and a ribbon cable connector on the other), and set the "Search Range" as desired, and click connect.
 If you're not sure which COM port corresponds to your interface board, one way to check is to unplug/plug the device and see which COM port appears/disappears from the list.
 The search range will look for devices connected to the interface board, which will have an address specified by a 1-digit hex number, `0` to `F`.
-There may be multiple devices connected to the interface board if a ELLB bus distributor is used.
+There may be multiple devices connected to the interface board, for example when using a ELLB bus distributor or a custom ribbon cable with multiple connections.
 Take note of the COM port and the address as these will be needed later.

 This may seem a little confusing, but the COM port and address are different.